damianosmel/react_crash_course_2024/README.md

 - Add button to allow user to see more or less for a job description

 **Result:** webpage contains a button on the job listing, pressing the button shows more of its description and pressing again the button shows less

+- Add map marker as icon for the location on job listing

+`npm install react-icons`

+**Result:** webpage shows map-marker on the location of each job